 - Amador County Burn Day hot line – (209) 223-6246

-Burn permits required each Fire Season by Cal Fire.
+Burn permits are required each Fire Season by Cal Fire.

 Permits available during business hours Monday through Friday at the following locations: